 What You Need to Know

 Advocare, which was founded in 1993 and is based in Plano, Texas, sells Carb Ease from the main website.
-The product is easy to find, and the website contains plenty of information about both the company and product, but read on…
+The product is easy to find and the website contains plenty of information about both the company and product, but read on…

 “Spent a lot of money, gained four pounds,” said one user.

 “Not worth the money,” said another.

-Scroll below for one of the best products we’ve seen in 2015.
+Scroll below for one of the best products we’ve seen over the last year.

 After reading through many more reviews, we realized that the results promised by Carb Ease didn’t always happen.
 Some people even claimed that they gained weight.
 “Used this product for 2 months and it didn’t work.
 Very disappointed!” said one customer online.

 In reading through forums, other customers agree.
 Some seemed to think this would only work when used with other supplements.
 “Don’t waste your money.
-Unless you’re a bodybuilder and use this and other supplements, it’s not going help,” said another.
+Unless you’re a bodybuilder and use this and other supplements, it’s not going help,” was one suggestion.

-The Bottom Line
+The Bottom Line – Does Carb Ease Work?